 Direct line +61 3 9340 8827

-John Flett is professor of missiology and intercultural theology at Pilgrim Theological College, Melbourne, Australia, außerplanmäßiger Professor at the Kirchliche Hochschule Wuppertal/Bethal, Stellvertretender Institutsleiter am Institut für Interkulturelle Theologie und Interreligiöse Studien, Wuppertal, Germany, co-editor of the book series Beiträge zur Missionswissenschaft / Interkulturellen Theologie, LIT Verlag, and contributing editor to the International Bulletin of Missionary Research.
+John G. Flett is professor of missiology and intercultural theology at Pilgrim Theological College, Melbourne, Australia, außerplanmäßiger Professor at the Kirchliche Hochschule Wuppertal, Stellvertretender Institutsleiter am Institut für Interkulturelle Theologie und Interreligiöse Studien, Wuppertal, Germany, co-editor of the book series Beiträge zur Missionswissenschaft / Interkulturellen Theologie, LIT Verlag, and contributing editor to the International Bulletin of Mission Research.

 John’s publications have explored such ranging topics as intercultural hermeneutics, migrant Christianity, multiculturalism, contextual theologies and methods, religion and theology in Oceania, ecumenical accounts of difference and unity (including such things as cartography, narratives of arrival, ancestors).
 He has lived and taught in the USA, the United Kingdom, New Zealand, South Korea, Germany, the DRC, Romania, France, the Netherlands, PNG, and Australia.

 He is a minister of the Word in the Uniting Church in Australia (Port Phillip West Presbytery), is married to Priscilla and has two daughters, Trinity and Mila.

-John welcomes research proposals dealing with all aspects of mission, intercultural, and ecumenical theology, including contemporary themes such as intercultural hermeneutics, mission and the arts, the cross-cultural transmission and appropriation of the Christian gospel, missional church/Fresh Expressions, and historical themes dealing with the problem of colonialisation and cultural replication, and the development of mission theology within Germany and within the ecumenical movement (International Missionary Council, the World Council of Churches, and Lausanne).
+John welcomes research proposals dealing with all aspects of mission, intercultural, and ecumenical theology, including contemporary themes such as intercultural hermeneutics, mission and the arts, the cross-cultural transmission and appropriation of the Christian gospel, and historical themes dealing with the problem of colonialisation and cultural replication, contemporary theologies of religion and secularisation, methodological approaches to world Christianity and intercultural theology, and ecumenical theologies.